AWS Lake Formation access control support#

 You must configure the following in AWS IAM:

-• admin role must be configured to impersonate user role in AWS Trust Relationships.
+• admin role must be configured to assume user role in AWS trust relationships.
+Read the AWS trust relationship documentation for more information.

 • sts:TagSession and sts:AssumeRole actions must both be allowed.

-• glue:GetDatabases, glue:GetDatabase, glue:GetTables, glue:GetTable, glue:GetPartition, glue:BatchGetPartition AWS Glue API permissions must be granted for the user role.
+• glue:GetDatabases, glue:GetDatabase, glue:GetTables, glue:GetTable, glue:GetPartitions, glue:GetPartition, glue:BatchGetPartition AWS Glue API actions must be granted to the user role.

 Listing and selecting available user roles#